 Niibinishiwin was not only a time of labor but also of social activities and weddings and ceremonies.
 At the end of the season called dagwaagin (fall), some of these summer camps served as a base for productive fish expeditions to the tempestuous gichigamiin where the men netted adikamegwag and maazhamegosag (whitefsh and trout) that spawned in gigantic numbers.
 After the abundant catch the fish was cleaned, smoked, and freezed for the wintermoons.
 While the men took care of fishing, these kinds of activities would put a heavy demand on the collective labor of the women.

-The Anishinaabe and Cree ancestors have always been very fond of berries.
+The Anishinaabeg and Iliniwak (Cree) ancestors have always been very fond of berries.
 Berries, cherries, and acorns were traditionally compounded with other herbs in making medicine.
 Dried berries, sometimes combined with dear tallow and moose fat, provided nutrition for in the winter moons.
 When boiled, berries were often seasoned with ziinzibaakwad (maple sugar) or combined with other foods.
 Strawbwerries and bunchberries were eaten raw.
 Cranberries - harvested in the fall when the fruit takes on its distinctive deep red color - were cooked using sugar.
 Blackberries, cherries, chokecherries, red raspberries, and currants, after being cooked (usually without sugar), were traditionally spread on slates of wiigwaas (birch bark) and then stored in makakoon (birch bark baskets and boxes) for winter use.*

 A long and healthy life

 |GEGET GI DEBWE ("You Really Speak The Truth"), acrylic on canvas by Simone McLeod|

 You brought me hope